 Are You Ready to Become an RN Fast?

-If you have a non-nursing bachelor’s degree and want to make a 16-month transition into the nursing profession, contact our admission team today!
+If you have a non-nursing bachelor’s degree and want to become an RN fast, contact our admission team today!
 We are currently enrolling students at our ABSN program locations in Cincinnati, Cleveland, and Columbus, with spring, summer, and fall terms available.